jazzband/django-push-notifications/README.rst

 - APNS_PORT: The port used along with APNS_HOST.
 Defaults to 2195.
 - GCM_POST_URL: The full url that GCM notifications will be POSTed to.
 Defaults to https://android.googleapis.com/gcm/send.
 - GCM_MAX_RECIPIENTS: The maximum amount of recipients that can be contained per bulk message.
 If the registration_ids list is larger than that number, multiple bulk messages will be sent.
 Defaults to 1000 (the maximum amount supported by GCM).
+- CA_CERTS: (Optional) Absolute path to CA certificates file used for APNS SSL connection.

 Sending messages
 ----------------